TechFounder/dharcy/README.md

 Dharcy
 ======

-This repo is to create the Splash page for Dharcy on Github Pages.
+This repo is to create the landing page for Dharcy on Github Pages.